Startup India Scheme

 The conceptualization of the Startup India Scheme was based on the following objectives:

-• Promote Entrepreneurship- Encourage the young or all sectors to enter business instead of seeking conventional employment.
+• Promote Entrepreneurship – Encourage young people and all sectors to enter the business sector instead of seeking conventional employment.

-• Build Innovation- Encourage a research and development culture to solve India-centric challenges in health, agriculture, education, and technology.
+• Build Innovation – Encourage a research and development culture to address India-centric challenges in health, agriculture, education, and technology.

 • Create Jobs- Increase job opportunities by encouraging the formation of start-ups, which usually are multipliers in employment creation.